azizmobarak/simple-net-core/README.md

 # Product Cluster Test Project

-This project demonstrates a simple Product Cluster using MongoDB for database management, with REST API routes for adding and retrieving products by exact price.
-The project is developed using either .NET Core or Node.js (Express) for backend services and a minimal frontend using either HTML or React.
+This project demonstrates a simple product management system using MongoDB for database storage and REST API routes to add and retrieve products by exact price.
+The backend is built with either .NET Core or Node.js (Express), while the frontend can be a basic HTML template or a React app.

 ## Prerequisites

-- MongoDB (with a product cluster created)
+- MongoDB with a created cluster for products
-- URL connection string to the MongoDB Database
+- Database connection URL string for MongoDB
 - Either .NET Core SDK or Node.js installed

 ## Project Setup

-1. **Create a MongoDB Product Cluster**:
+### Step 1: MongoDB Product Cluster
 - Set up a MongoDB cluster and obtain the connection URL.

-2. **Connect to Database**:
+### Step 2: Connect to the Database
-   - Use the MongoDB connection URL string in your project to link the database.
+- Use the MongoDB connection URL string in the project's configuration file to link the database.

-3. **Product Structure**:
+### Step 3: Product Structure
-   - Each product document in MongoDB will have the following fields:
+Each product document in MongoDB should include:
   - `name`: `String`
   - `price`: `Number`
   - `added_at`: `Date`

-4. **API Routes**:
+### Step 4: API Routes
 - **GET /product/:price**: Retrieve all products with an exact price.
 - **POST /product**: Add a new product to the cluster.

-5. **Frontend**:
-   - A simple form to add new products with fields:
+### Step 5: Frontend UI
+Create a form and a table display for products:
+- Form with:
+  - **Product Name** input
+  - **Product Price** input
+  - **Submit** button
+- Table display with:
   - **Product Name**
   - **Product Price**
-   - A **Submit** button to add the product.
-   - A table view displaying:
-     - **Product Name**
-     - **Product Price**
-     - **Product Created Date**
+  - **Created Date**
-   - A search input field above the table to filter products by exact price.
+- Include a search field above the table to filter products by exact price.

+---

 ## Instructions